 - The Power of Friendship:

-- Genie returns from his world tour almost immediately because he missed his friends too much.
+- Genie returns from his world tour because he missed his friends too much.

-- Iago redeems because Aladdin showed him true friendship, whereas Jafar just barks orders and uses intimidation.
+- Iago redeems because Aladdin showed him true friendship, whereas Jafar just barked orders and intimidated him.

 - Redemption Quest: The movie is this for Iago.
 He winds up being the hero in this film more than Aladdin himself.

-- Retcon: It's pretty heavily implied that Aladdin and Jasmine are married at the end of Aladdin, when they kiss during the fireworks.
+- Retcon: It's pretty heavily implied that Aladdin and Jasmine are married in the final scene of the original movie.
 As we see in this movie and obviously Aladdin and the King of Thieves, their wedding hasn't quite happened yet.
-It's mentioned by the film's directors on the DVD commentary that they felt that the ending may have been unclear on whether or not a wedding had happened, thus they actually felt that the Aladdin sequels were a good idea.
-The implication is that the very end of the original Aladdin actually occurs after the animated series and films that follow.
+The film's directors state on the DVD commentary that they felt that the ending was ambiguous on whether they were married or not, and thus they felt that Aladdin sequels were a good idea.
+So the canonical end of the original movie simply depicts a date between an engaged couple.

 - Revenge Before Reason: Jafar's biggest fault in the movie, resulting in carelessness and unnecessary cruelty that ultimately leads to his downfall.